Last updated 22nd September 2021

 Following an enormously challenging year we, the Bishops’ Leadership Team, are writing to encourage you and to offer a way ahead that we hope will be inspiring for you and your parishes over the coming months.

 Inspired by Paul and Silas it’s time for us to Unlock.
-Over the course of the Spring and Summer there are a number of initiatives and resources which are all intended to support our Parishes as we emerge from this time of lockdown and pandemic and speak the Word of the Lord as Paul and Silas did to the jailer saying, “believe in the Lord Jesus, and you will be saved” (Acts 16.31).
+In the coming months there are a number of initiatives and resources which are all intended to support our Parishes as we emerge from this time of lockdown and pandemic.
+To help us to speak the Word of the Lord as Paul and Silas did to the jailer saying, “believe in the Lord Jesus, and you will be saved” (Acts 16.31).
 Here are a few of the main ones:

 There can be no doubting the formidable challenges that face our Diocese, along with every other, in the years ahead as the pandemic magnifies a range of pre-existing issues around attendance, finance and buildings.
 We will need to look closely at how best we minister to the people of Lancashire in the decades ahead and make some significant decisions.